 Exodus is the prototypical nation-building narrative — the ur-myth that establishes the power of story in political movements.
 Exodus united the Israelites for a few thousand years (for the purposes of this discussion we’re going to set aside its role in the now-problematic project of modern Israel), and beginning in the 16th century, the same mythic tale supported and preserved Pilgrims as they fled persecution to the New World, Europeans as they colonized the land and nearly wiped out the native inhabitants, enslaved Africans who were kidnapped to the Americas and needed a mythic story to keep hope alive, colonists who required inspiration in their revolution against the world’s most powerful nation, and, finally, crusading civil rights leaders who needed to spread the faith that they could successfully push back on America’s racist, genocidal foundation.

 All the world’s talking points and taglines never could have driven such a multi-millennial, multi-ethnic project of freedom-building and culture change.
-But the story of Exodus could and did.
+But a story could and did.

-Proof is all around us that American politics — especially on the left — has forgotten the power of storytellers armed with a unifying narrative.
-One proof point is the fractured, degraded nature of our union.
-Another, more mundane proof point is the website of The Office of Hillary Rodham Clinton.
-There, if you click on “Learn about Hillary’s vision for America,” all you will find is 41 disconnected talking points linked to 41 disconnected policy memos.
+Proof is all around us that American politics — especially on the left — has forgotten the power of storytellers armed with unifying narratives.
+One proofpoint is the fractured, degraded nature of our union.
+Another, more mundane proofpoint is the website of The Office of Hillary Rodham Clinton.
+There, if you click on “Learn about Hillary’s vision for America,” what you will find is 41 disconnected talking points linked to 41 disconnected policy memos.
 More binary choices.
 Not a unifying story or an actual vision in sight.

 THE TIME FOR STORIES IS NOW